MicrosoftDocs/entra-docs/docs/id-governance/custom-entitlement-report-with-adx-and-entra-id.md

  2. Select the data source from the available list.
 In this tutorial, you're ingesting data from a **Local file**.
  1. Select **+ New table** and enter a table name, based on the name of the JSON file you're importing, For example, if you're importing EntraUsers.json, name the table **EntraUsers**.
 After the first import, the table already exists, and you can select it as the target table for a subsequent import.
  1. Select **Browse for files**, select the JSON file, and select **Next**.
- 1. Azure Data Explorer automatically detects the schema and provide a preview in the **Inspect** tab.
+ 1. Azure Data Explorer automatically detects the schema and provides a preview in the **Inspect** tab.
 Select **Finish** to create the table and import the data from that file.
  1. Repeat each of the preceding steps for each of the JSON files that you generated in the first section.

 ## 4: Use Azure Data Explorer to build custom reports